Links on Android Authority may earn us a commission. Learn more.

-- The Asus ROG Phone 5 is our top gaming device thanks to its brilliant display, speedy refresh rate, and snappy processor.
+- The Asus ROG Phone 5s is our top gaming device thanks to its brilliant display, fast refresh rate, and snappy processor.

 - The OnePlus 9 Pro is a true killer flagship, and the dual-SIM functionality is only the tip of the iceberg.

-- The Samsung Galaxy Z Flip 3 is the best foldable phone you can buy, thanks to its solid price and tiny footprint.
+- The Samsung Galaxy Z Fold 3 is the best foldable phone you can buy, and it keeps pushing the limits despite its cost.

 - The Google Pixel 5a is an excellent way to get 5G speeds on a mid-range phone at just $449.99.

 - The Xiaomi Mi 11 Ultra is our battery king with a 5,000mAh cell and 67W wired or wireless charging.